 The ISO stops are really easy.
 ISO starts at 100 and doubles with the increase of each full stop.

-Like with shutter speed and aperture, if your camera is set to increase EV (exposure value) adjustments in 1/3 steps, as you turn the dial on your camera, each notch will result in an increase or decrease of the ISO setting by 1/3.
+The increments work the same as with shutter speed and aperture.
+If your camera is set to increase EV (exposure value) adjustments in 1/3 steps, as you turn the dial on your camera, each notch increases or decreases the ISO setting by 1/3.

 Stops in photography conclusion